medvedevgroup/SibeliaZ/README.md

 coordinates of the blocks if the alignment is not needed for downstream analysis.
 It is also possible to change the output directory.

+Note: the global alignment step is memory-hungry, and it could be impossible to align certain blocks, especially if they have a lot of copies and/or long due to the aligner running out of memory, even on machines with large RAM.
+The output directory will have a subdirectory "blocks" that will contain FASTA files with blocks that were impossible to align.

+The subdirectory "examples" contains an example of running SibeliaZ and the output it produces.

-SibeliaZ has other parameters affecting the running time, sensitivity and the output, which are described below.
+SibeliaZ has several  parameters affecting the running time, sensitivity and the output, which are described below.

 Output description